Citroën C4: C-Quatre

-In 2009, in China, the C-Triomphe was accompanied by the Citroën C-Quatrè, a smaller (length 4588 mm, wheelbase 2608 mm), cheaper, and more fashionably styled saloon version of the C4.
+In 2009, in China, the C-Triomphe was accompanied by the Citroën C-Quatre, a smaller (length 4588 mm, wheelbase 2608 mm), cheaper, and more fashionably styled saloon version of the C4.
 A hatchback C-Quatre was also manufactured et sold locally.
 Late 2011, the hatchback got an offroad-looked variant called C4 Cross.
 In 2012, Citroën unveiled a new facelift version of the whole C-Quatre range at the Shanghai Motor Show.